India set to seal USD 3 billion Predator drone deal with US by current fiscal | Law-Order

 The remotely piloted drones, manufactured by US defence major General Atomics, are capable of remaining airborne for around 35 hours and can be deployed on a range of missions including surveillance, reconnaissance, intelligence gathering and destroying enemy targets.

-The medium-altitude long-endurance (MALE) Predator-B drone is the first hunter-killer UAV designed for long-endurance and high-altitude surveillance.
+The medium-altitude long-endurance (MALE) Predator-B drone is the first hunter-killer unmanned aerial vehicle (UAV) designed for long-endurance and high-altitude surveillance.

+The sources said the government has managed to bring down the cost of the procurement following lengthy negotiations with the supplier.

+It is known to be a highly modular and easily configured platform capable of carrying a variety of payloads to meet mission requirements.

 Indian armed forces have been focusing on procuring unmanned platforms including armed drones following the eastern Ladakh standoff with China and a drone strike on the Jammu airbase.